GW2. New to PvP. Comprehensive guide to all the core components of the Guild Wars 2 Player vs Player game mode. 2023.

 There is also a third mechanic that exists permanently on this map.
 Whenever a player scores a kill they gain a stack of a buff that does nothing.
 Whenever this buff reaches 7 stacks they can use their Special Action Key to give their entire team regardless of location a bonus of 50 to every stat for 90 seconds.
 This buff and the stacks are lost upon death.

 This map’s secondary mechanic is a node that spawns every 3 minutes.
-The team that fully captures it first gains a Special Action Keybind skill for their whole team.
+Take the Lamp in the center of the map to the Djinn’s room.
+The team that fully captures the node first gains a Special Action Keybind skill for their whole team.
 These skills are high impact but not generally enough to warrant investing time into them.
 Only go for it if you are waiting to reset cooldowns anyway.

 There are many things to do in Guild Wars 2 PvP, but as it is an MMO all of them will be better with friends.
 I suggest joining an in-game guild or a social media platform community on Twitch, YouTube, or Discord.